Joint Verification and Reranking for Open Fact Checking Over Tables: Neural Verification

 \subsection{Training \& Testing}

-At training time, relying on a closed-setting dataset allows us to identify which tables contain appropriate information for answering each query (e.g., the table against which the claim is to be checked in the closed setting).
-Although this information is not available at test time, we can construct a training regime that allows us to exploit it to improve model performance, as well as obtain a test-time indicator that an appropriate table has not been retrieved.
-We identify and experiment with two different approaches to modeling this problem.
-The first option is to jointly model the choice of table and the truth value of the claim.
-We refer to this as \textit{joint reranking and verification}.
-The second option is to model for each table a choice between indicating that the claim is true, that the claim is false, or that no information about the claim is given.
-We refer to this as \textit{ternary verification}.
-In Sections~\ref{section:verification_results} and~\ref{section:insufficient}, we demonstrate how the former leads to increased performance on verification, while the latter gives access to a strong predictor for the cases where no appropriate table has been retrieved to verify the query.
+Relying on a closed-domain dataset provides a table with appropriate information for answering each query; namely, the table against which the claim is to be checked in the closed setting.
+Although this information is not available at test time, we can construct a training regime that allows us to exploit it to improve model performance.
+We experiment with two different strategies: jointly modeling reranking of tables along with verification of the claim, and modeling for each table a ternary choice between indicating truth, falsehood, or giving no relevant information.
+Later, we demonstrate how the former leads to increased performance on verification, while the latter gives access to a strong predictor for cases where no appropriate table has been retrieved. \ignore{ We experiment with two different strategies: (1) \emph{jointly} modeling reranking of tables along with verification of the claim, and (2) modeling for each table a \emph{ternary} choice between indicating truth, falsehood, or giving no relevant information.
+Later, we demonstrate how the former leads to increased performance on verification, while the latter gives access to a strong predictor for cases where no appropriate table has been retrieved. } \ignore{ We experiment with two different strategies: \emph{joint reranking and verification} and \emph{ternary verification}.
+The former jointly models reranking of tables along with verification of the claim, and the latter models for each table a ternary choice between indicating truth, falsehood, or giving no relevant information.
+Later, we demonstrate how joint reranking and verification leads to increased performance on verification, while ternary verification gives access to a strong predictor for cases where no appropriate table has been retrieved. }

 \paragraph{Joint reranking and verification}